backkem/go-lp2p/examples/data-channel/README.md

 # Example data-channel

-This example provides an overview of the API for exchanging data from both sides.
+This example demonstrates the LP2PDataChannel API for exchanging messages.

+The example simulates both peers.
 It is configured to run in a non-interactive way, simulating user input.

 ## Example output